Sony A7R IV Menu Set Up: Everything You Need To Know

 FINDER FRAME RATE

-Set up to “Standard” by default, you can change it to “High” so that the viewfinder will have a higher frame rate.
+Set up to “Standard” in the Sony A7R IV settings by default, you can change it to “High” so that the viewfinder will have a higher frame rate.
 This means less latency, what you see through it it’s going to be more smooth and it will feel more natural.
 This will have no effect on the LCD screen.

 Although I like my viewfinder and LCD to be as minimal as possible, I do use the Rule of 3rds Grid.
 I guess I became so used to it that I don’t even see it anymore and I don’t feel like it is blocking/covering the image in any way.
 The main reason why I use this grid is not for the composition, but to check if the camera is leveled.
 I don’t like to have to press buttons to see the level of the camera, and the in camera level blocks the image too much for my taste.